A Framework for Real-Time Volcano-Seismic Event Recognition Based on Multi-Station Seismograms and Semantic Segmentation Models: Proposed Framework

-Seismic events were selected for the NChVC volcano from January 2017 to December 2022, for the LDM volcano from April 2012 to July 2023, for the VCA volcano from September 2012 to June 2023, and for the CAU volcano from January to December 2011.
-For each event, signals were collected from a minimum of one to a maximum of 8 stations (8-channels), with only the Z component analyzed.
-All stations operated at a sampling rate of 100 Hz.
-The specific locations of the stations at each volcano are detailed in Tables \ref{tab:NVChVC_stations}, \ref{tab:VCA_stations}, \ref{tab:LDM_stations}, and \ref{tab:CAU_stations} in the appendix.
-To ensure a high-quality dataset for model training, event information provided by OVDAS was reviewed and rectified by our study group’s volcano seismologist.
+Seismic events were randomly sampled for each volcano at different periods of time: NChVC from January 2017 to December 2022, LDM from April 2012 to July 2023, VCA from September 2012 to June 2023, and CAU from January to December 2011.
+For each event, Z-component seismograms were collected from one to eight stations, depending on availability during the selected period.
+Unavailable stations were represented as zero-valued arrays.
+On average, the number of active stations per event was 4.6 for NChVC, 2 for VCA, 5.3 for LDM, and 3.5 for CAU.

-To generate the datasets, we extracted windows of $W=8192$ samples from the continuous seismograms at all the considered stations, and only windows containing a single event (or a random portion of it, if the event was longer) were selected.
-This approach simplified the training and evaluation process by ensuring each window represented a single class, although longer window lengths significantly reduced the number of isolated events available for analysis, a point further discussed in the Conclusions.
-The $W$ value ensures that most events fit into the window, since most of events (except for TR) have durations shorter than 80 seconds (8000 samples).
-The value of $W$ is also constrained to Equation \ref{eqn:window_size} to permit a 2D representation of the signals, which is further explained in Section \ref{section:methods_1}.
-To assess the effect of $W$, datasets for three window lengths were generated: 8192 ($\sim$80s), 2048 ($\sim$20s), and 512 samples ($\sim$5s).
+To ensure a high-quality dataset for model training, event labeling was provided by OVDAS and reviewed by our team’s volcano seismologist.
+Each event is manually assigned a single onset and termination time, defined respectively as the first clear arrival and the last visible event-related signal across the network.
+These times are applied consistently across all stations, ensuring uniform labeling for evaluation.
+Relevant characteristics of the data are summarized in Table \ref{BD_tab}

-The effect of window size can be used understand the types of information the models consider, specifically in terms of frequency and duration, and whether it is essential for an event to be fully contained within a window for accurate recognition.
-An 80-second window can capture most events (except for TR), a 20-second window can fully encompass VT, IC, and some LP events, while a 5-second window does not completely cover any event.
+To generate the datasets, we extracted fixed-length windows from continuous seismograms at all available stations, selecting only those containing a single event or consecutive parts of one if it was longer.
+This ensured each window corresponded to a single class, simplifying training and evaluation.
+The window size reflects a trade-off between computational and data constraints: longer windows demand more resources and are less likely to isolate single events, however, they also offer more context for the models and can accommodate longer events.
+This trade-off is further addressed in the Discussion section.

-Each example is represented by an 8-channel one-dimensional array, with stations that recorded no information represented as zero-valued signals.
-The number of examples per class and volcano is summarized in Table \ref{BD_tab}.
+To investigate the impact of window size on model performance, datasets were generated for three different window lengths: 80, 20, and 5 seconds.
+This comparison helps understand the types of information the models consider, particularly regarding frequency content and event duration.
+An 80-second window captures most events (except for TR), a 20-second window fully contains most VT and IC events, and some LP events, while a 5-second window only completely covers some IC events.